-The City faces a considerable challenge to ensure that sufficient high quality school places are available to meet the needs of local communities.
+The level of challenge to provide sufficient mainstream places has now lessened.
+However, the City faces a considerable challenge to ensure that sufficient high quality school places are available to meet the needs of children with special educational needs and disabilities.